Adnandev123/BengaliDocumentClustering/readme.md

 Also, it can be used as an API, deployed in cherrypy server.
 Moreover, a visualization of the created clusters can also be shown.

+### Application

 A realtime searvice can be found created using this methods in <https://news.pipilika.com/>

+### Methods

+Details of the methods can be found in these papers.

+Title: Bengali Document Clustering Using Word Movers Distance.
+Link: <https://ieeexplore.ieee.org/document/8554598>
+Title: From Word Embeddings To Document Distances.
+Link: <https://proceedings.mlr.press/v37/kusnerb15.pdf>